 This paper updates previous analyses of catch, effort and catch-rate data from the Japanese longline fishery.
-The estimated global catch of SBT increased by 4% from 2000 to 2001 followed by a 5% reduction in 2002 and a further 8% in 2003.
+The recent trend in global catches is a decreasing one, with a marked decline of 20% in the estimated global SBT catches in 2000, followed by a 4% increase between 2000 and 2001.
+Global catch has declined by around 5% per year in subsequent years.

-Fishing effort in Statistical Areas 4-7, 8 and 9 had been steadily decreasing since the late 1980s, with the exception of area 9 where fishing effort increased in 2003.
-Fishing effort continues to become more concentrated spatially and temporally.
-2003 had had the smallest number of 5°X5°square/month strata ever fished (100 compared to the previous low of 120 in 2002).
-Effort in April and August has been dramatically reduced in 2003 when compared to average effort over recent years.
-In addition, the percentage of effort (number of hooks) in 5°X5°square/month strata in which no SBT were caught has declined from a high of 21% in 1994 to less then 0.2% in 2003, most likely as a result of declines in effort not targeted at SBT (e.g. bigeye and yellowfin).
-Similarly the number of 5°X5°square/month strata which had some effort but no SBT catch has declined from 38% to 8% of strata fished within a year, This suggest an increasing concentration of fishing effort in areas of higher SBT densities.
+Fishing effort in Statistical Areas 4-7, 8 and 9 has been steadily decreasing since the late 1980s till 2000.
+This effort decrease continues in Area 4-7 and Area 8, but effort in Area 9 has increased in recent years.
+The total number of 5°X5° square/month strata being fished each year suggests a spatial and temporal contraction of fishing effort.
+In addition, the percentage of effort (number of hooks) in 5°X5° square/month strata in which no SBT were caught has declined from a high of 21% in 1994 to less than 0.2% in 2003, most likely as a result of declines in effort not targeted at SBT (e.g. bigeye and yellowfin).
+Similarly the number of 5°X5° square/month strata which had some effort but no SBT catch has declined from 38% to 8% of strata fished within a year, This suggest an increasing concentration of fishing effort in areas of higher SBT densities.